 Options are the right but not the obligation to buy or sell (call or put option) at a specified price (strike price) for a specified period of time (expiration date).
 Options are another level of derivative product—in the world of commodities; all derivatives reflect action in the underlying price of the commodity that it represents.

-The first swap traded in 1981 when IBM and the World Bank entered into a swap agreement on interest rates.
+The first swap was traded in 1981 when IBM and the World Bank entered into a swap agreement on interest rates.
 A swap is the exchange of a fixed price for a floating price on an underlying instrument.
-In commodities, most swaps are energy related.
-Swaps and swaptions (options on swaps) are derivatives that have come under new and increased regulations in the U.S. since the Dodd Frank Wall Street Reform and Consumer Protection Act of 2010.
+In commodities, most swaps are energy-related.
+Swaps and swaptions (options on swaps) are derivatives that have come under new and increased regulations in the U.S. since the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.

-Exchange Traded Funds (ETFs) and Exchange Traded Notes began trading in the U.S. beginning in 1989.
+Exchange-traded funds (ETFs) and exchange-traded notes (ETNs) began trading in the U.S. beginning in 1989.
 These instruments traded on equity exchanges allow market participants to trade vehicles that reflect the price of many assets, including commodities.
 Therefore, both ETF and ETN products derive from the prices of physical commodities themselves and are derivatives.

 When it comes to derivatives in commodities, think of the ever-increasing universe of different types of these instruments (forwards, futures, options, swaps, and ETF/ETN products) as a pyramid of related market vehicles with the physical commodity at the top affecting all of these products designed to reflect price action of the source, the physical.